The Colossus of Rhodes (film): Production

 The film was originally meant to star John Derek, but on set he immediately clashed with Sergio Leone and the crew, at first refusing to rehearse scenes, then colliding with the master of arms and attempting to interfere in Leone's directorial duties.
 Derek was fired in June 1960, and this resulted in a legal case.
 He was replaced by Rory Calhoun, who all along Leone considered more fitting than Derek for the Dario character, because of his comedic approach to the material and his "tired nonchalance".

-Leone filmed exterior scenes at the Laredo harbour, Cantabria, the Bay of Biscay, the Manzanares el Real and Ciudad Encantada at Cuenca.
+Leone filmed exterior scenes at the Laredo Harbour in Cantabria, Spain; the Bay of Biscay, the Manzanares el Real and Ciudad Encantada at Cuenca.
+The rest of the film was shot at Cinecittà Studios in Rome.